ameersarwar/cross_expression/README.md

 The `data` is a cells by genes expression matrix with 94,100 cells assayed across 133 genes, and `locations` contains the x (`pos_x`) and y (`pos_y`) coordinates (centroids) for each of the 94,100 cells.

 ## Part 2 - Core functions
-Before we conduct cross-expression analysis, let us briefly look at our data by running:
+Before analyzing our data, let us briefly look at it by running:
 ```{r}
 ggplot(locations) + aes(x = pos_x, y = pos_y) + geom_point(size = 0) + theme_classic()
 ```